-Panel A of Table 9 reports regressions of crash risk on PHISinclair for the two subsamples based on whether the firms' institutional ownership is above or below the sample median.
+We first examine if the negative relationship between PHI and crash risk only holds for firms with strong shareholder power.
+Panel A of Table 10 reports regressions of crash risk on PHISinclair for the two subsamples based on whether the firms' institutional ownership is above or below the sample median.
 The independent variable is NCSKEW in Columns (1) and (2) and DUVOL in Columns (3) and (4).
-For ease of interpretation, we standardize the crash risk variables (NCSKEWi,t and DUVOLi,t) and political orientation variables (PHISinclairi,t-1 and RepSinclairi,t-1) by scaling the variables by their sample standard deviation and subtracting the sample mean.
-As can be seen, the association between PHI and future crash risk is significantly negative in the high institutional-ownership subsample (t-statistics -3.13 and -3.15) but insignificant in the low institutional-ownership subsample (t-statistics -0.86 and -0.62).
-In addition, the economic magnitude of the effect of PHI on crash risk almost doubles in the high institutional-ownership subsample.
-For example, the coefficient on PHISinclair in Column (1) indicates that a one standard deviation increase in political homophily is associated with a 4.7% standard deviation decrease in NCSKEW in the high institutional-ownership subsample, which is 1.74 times the size of the effect in the full sample (=4.7%/2.7%).
+For ease of interpretation, we standardize the crash risk variables (NCSKEWi, and DUVOLi, and political orientation variables (PHISinclair, and RepSinclair, and PHI and future crash risk is significantly negative in the high institutional-ownership subsample (t-statistics -2.42 and -3.14) but insignificant in the low institutional-ownership subsample (t-statistics -1.53 and -1.47).

 In Panel B, we further present the regressions for the two subsamples based on E-index.
-We find that the coefficient of PHI is significantly negative in the low E-index subsample but small and insignificant for the high E-index subsample.
+We find that the coefficient of PHI is significantly negative in the low E-index subsample, but small and insignificant for the high E-index subsample.
 Therefore, the results using both corporate governance measures show that, consistent with our prediction, the association between PHI and future crash risk is significantly negative only for the firms with strong shareholder power.